BioImaging-NKI/Foci-analyzer/README.md

 - _3D image handling_ : This parameter determines how foci in 3D images should be analyzed.
 For 2D input images this setting is ignored.
 There are four options:
   - *Analyze foci in 3D* (default) performs foci analysis using 3D filters and 3D marker-controlled watershed functions.
 Connected foci in consecutive slices are counted once.
+  - *Detect foci on a Extended Depth of Focus Projection* performs 2D foci analysis on an EDF projection.
-  - *Detect foci on the Maximum Intensity Projection* performs 2D foci analysis on the max projection.
+  - *Detect foci on the Maximum Intensity Projection* performs 2D foci analysis on the MIP projection.
   - *Use quasi-2D foci detection (detect foci separately in every Z-slice)* analyzes every z-slice in a 3D image as a separate 2D image.
 This setting is useful in cases where the z-spacing is very large and each focus is visible in only one z-slice.
 Hence, connected foci in consecutive slices will be counted multiple times.
   - *Process a single z-slice only (specify below which slice)* allows the user to analyze foci only in a particular z-slice.

+  Often analysis on 2D projections provides satisfactory results that are easier visualized/inspected compared to true 3D analysis, and much faster processing, with minimal sacrifices (e.g. foci intensities).

 - _[single z-slice foci detection only] Slice nr_ : the single z-slice used for the option above.
 For any other choice this parameter is ignored.